 Don’t let your family holiday be marred by tragedy simply because someone didn’t buckle up.
-If you’re the driver, you are legally responsible for making sure all passengers under the age of 15 are securely restrained with either a safety belt or child restraint.
+If you’re the driver, you are legally responsible for making sure all passengers under the age of 15 are securely restrained with either a seat belt or child restraint.
 Children under seven must be properly restrained by an approved child restraint suitable to their size and weight.

 Traffic volumes increase significantly during the holidays and you’ll be sharing the road with other cars, as well as pedestrians, cyclists, heavy trucks, buses, campervans and vehicles towing boats or caravans.

 Always keep a safe following distance between yourself and the vehicle in front.
 This gives you a safe stopping distance should the vehicle in front of you stop suddenly.

 Be particularly alert around pedestrians, cyclists and motorcyclists.
 These road users have considerably less protection than you.
 Keep an eye out especially for cyclists if you’re travelling tourist routes during summer.